 - Record Your Weekly Progress:

 You should be aiming to either increase the amount of weight you lift or the number of repetitions you perform from one workout to another.
 This way, your muscles are continually challenged and will keep getting stronger.
 To keep track of your progress, keep a weight training notebook and make sure those figures are increasing every week.

 - Always Use Good Form:

 When you use good form, you recruit more muscle fibers in the target muscle groups which will allow you to strengthen your quadriceps, hamstrings, and calves in a shorter amount of time.
 Using good form also helps to prevent injury.
 Thus, perform every exercise in a slow, controlled manner.
-When it comes to weight training for cyclists, using a good form is more important than lifting heavy weights, so don't be in a hurry to increase the weight if your form will suffer - focus on doing more repetitions first.
+When it comes to weight training for cyclists, using good form is more important than lifting heavy weights, so don't be in a hurry to increase the weight if your form suffers - focus on doing more repetitions first.

 - Practice Good Nutritional Habits:

 Good nutritional habits serve two purposes.
 First of all, they ensure you have enough energy to lift as much weight as possible during your workout.
 Always eat a carbohydrate-heavy meal about 1.5 to 2 hours before your workout to feed your muscles.
 Second of all, eating right will give your muscles the fuel they need to rebuild themselves at the end of the workout.
 Immediately after your weight training, consume a high-calorie meal consisting of 50 percent simple carbohydrates (e.g. pasta, white rice, white bread) and 50 percent protein.